promised-ai/lace/pylace/README.md

 ## Use

 Note that the engine currently only supports loading from an existing metadata file.
-The following braid functions are supported:
+The following lace functions are supported:

 - rowsim
 - depprob